KarakuriAgent/karakuri_agent_core/README.md

 - **Server-Side**
   - Python 3.8 or later
-  - PostgreSQL for memory storage
-  - Neo4j for graph relationships
   - (Optional) VoicevoxEngine for TTS
     - Run VoicevoxEngine locally and set the URL in `.env`.
   - (Optional) For LINE integration, obtain tokens and a secret from the [LINE Developer Console](https://developers.line.biz/en/).